Ikea-179/Hate-Speech-Detection/README.md

-This repo contains all the source used for the Final Project - Stop Hate Coalition for the course CS2470
+This repo contains all the source used for the Final Project - Stop Hate Coalition

 **Authors**: Chujun Chen, Sicheng Yang, Yijia Xue